 Some investors negatively gear their property, accepting that their property will run at a loss and claiming those losses to possibly reduce their tax.
 These investors are relying heavily on capital growth for long-term wealth creation.

 For investors looking for a positive income, the rental return needs to be high enough to offset costs.
-Apart from loan repayments, this can include agent’s fees, ongoing maintenance costs, council rates and landlord's insurance.
+Apart from loan repayments, this can include agent's fees, ongoing maintenance costs, council rates and landlord's insurance.
+It's not easy to achieve this in the beginning, as most properties cost more to start with, and over time as the loan gets repaid the rental payments might cover the loan repayments.

 Low vacancy rates and long-term appeal